tayganr/purviewlab/modules/module05.md

     | State | `Enabled` |
     | Type | `Regular Expression` |

+    > :bulb: **Did you know?**
+    >
+    > There are two types of classification rules. **Regular Expression** performs pattern matching against the actual data and/or column name.
+Where as **Dictionary** based classification rules allows us to supply a list of all possible values via a CSV or TSV file.

     ![Regular Expression Classification Rule](../images/module05/05.05-classificationrules-regex.png)

 3. Download a copy of **[twitter_handles.csv](https://github.com/tayganr/purviewlab/raw/main/assets/twitter_handles.csv)** to your local machine.